oxcompsoc/learntocode/session4/Notes.md

 In this case, while the user keeps entering the wrong password, the program will keep prompting them for a new one.

 Now, if the user enters the correct password on their first try, the body of the loop will not be executed.
+So we can't use a for loop here, because we don't have any list to iterate down, nor do we know exactly how many times the body of the loop has to run.

-So, while loops tend to be more useful if the body of the loop has to loop an unknown number of times.
+In conclusion, while loops are used when the body of the loop has to loop an unknown number of times.

 ### Worked examples